by Chris Wayan, 2013-

-One intelligent species may even originate in this region--on its western shore, on the prairies around the Hawaiian Sea.
-Well, under them at least--foxtaurs like to burrow.
-This savanna looks ideal for these intelligent child-sized omnivorous centauroid canines I postulate as a likely mammalian candidate for civilization.
+One intelligent species may even originate in this region--on the great steppes west of the Hawaiian Sea.
+(Well, under them at least--foxtaurs like to burrow.)
+This savanna looks ideal for these intelligent, child-sized, omnivorous, centauroid canines I postulate as a likely mammalian candidate for civilization.

-In the low-orbital photo below, north is to upper left; the following tour (STILL JUST SKELETAL) will start in the south west and sail clockwise around the western shores, up to Lake Hess, then down the east coast and end with the wonder of the age, the Hawaiian Canal.
+In the low-orbital photo below, north is to upper left; the tour, still mostly skeletal, will start in the southwest and sail clockwise around the western shores, up to Lake Hess, then down the east coast and end with the economic engine of the whole basin (and the engineering wonder of the age)--the Hawaiian Canal.

-Here's the Dawn-Star scene from Follow the Dream, a foxtaur dance-play set on the Resolution Steppes, about a shaman led by her dreams across the endless dry grass to a hidden lake, village, and eventually, soul-mate.
+Here's the Dawn-Star scene from Follow the Dream, a local dance-play set on the Resolution Steppes; it tells of a shaman led by her dreams across the endless dry grass to a hidden lake, village, and eventually, soul-mate.

 Nezza in Follow the Dream, central Pacifica

 Foxtaur sculpted by Wayan, backdrop and dream-pole by Joy-Lily

 On around the North shore of the West Arm.
 Round Hig Point to Ewing Bight, Cape Stetson, Resolution Bay...

 The northeast shore and the Kalianapuu Peninsula.
 The Revelle Fjords.
 Long prairie ridges and sparsely wooded valleys, greener than the Resolution Lake valleys and oriented at right angles to them, but a similar scale--and like the Resolution complex, they run hundreds of km.
 I'm not sure what causes these--it's possible they're ancient dunes from a drier era, now anchored by dense prairie sod, fed by the rains off the now-larger sea.